 Oftentimes intolerances stem from an unhealthy gut.
 The goal is to rebalance the gut microbiome with an enzyme rich diet.
 Additional supplements can be helpful, although many products contain a long list of ingredients which your pet is likely sensitive to.
 Fermented foods such as small amounts of sauerkraut, Apple Cider Vinegar (with mother), and plain Kefir are usually safe and aid in strengthening intestinal walls.
 If you have a severely intolerant pet, we suggest holding off on supplements until you can identify their intolerances.

 After 30 days, reevaluate.
 If your pet has improved, it is time to try their next protein.
 Follow the same guidelines as above.
 If there is no improvement you may want to consider environmental allergies as well.
 Be mindful of cleaning solutions, laundry detergents, fragrances, and kitty liter in your home.
-Some pets have outdoor allergies as well.
 Wipe paws daily, keep ears clean, and provide medicated baths if necessary.
 It’s a process.
 Stick with it!

 We suggest working with your vet for severe cases.